figtools/figgy.docs/docs/getting-started/sandbox.md

 ### Basics 1: Get a fig
     figgy config get --env dev

 Get a config, any config, from our DEV environment.
-Depending on the config you select you may or may-not have access to that configuration.
+Depending on the config you select you may or may not have access to that configuration.

 <br/>